Mithilesh1609/QPSK-modulation-and-demodulation/README.md

 We have passed a string which is randomly genrated.
 ![](final_result_of_input_data.png)

-## Here is the visualization of the input signal with AWGN(white gaussian noise).
+## Here is the visualization of the modulating signal contaning AWGN(white gaussian noise).
 ![](final_result_of_modulating_signal.png)

-## Here is the visualization of the modulating signal with different kind of noise.
+## Here is the visualization of the modulating signal contaning different kind of noise.
 ![](wave_form_of_modulating_signal_with_theoritical_gaussian_noise.png)

 ## Here is the visualization of the Recieved data.